WinVector/Examples/linear_regression_w_zeros/lm2d_adjust.md

 [here](https://github.com/WinVector/Examples/blob/main/linear_regression_w_zeros/lm_adjust_wtobit.md).
-Tobit adjustments work nearly as well as GAM adjustments, and do have the (potential) advantage of having a stronger inductive bias, if you believe that your process is truly linear in it’s non-saturated regions [^1].
+Tobit adjustments work nearly as well as GAM adjustments, and do have the (potential) advantage of having a stronger inductive bias, if you believe that your process is truly linear in its non-saturated regions [^1].

 In the second part of the article, I’ll try fitting a model directly to